error-try-again/Livability-Index-Australia/README.md

 # Livability-Index-Australia
 The project aims to build an open, fully scalable, automated, and self-hostable independent livability index system per city based on historical and live data from several Australian government and commercial sources.
+By representing complex data for weather, traffic, emergency services, rentals, education, and others to distill clearly what it might be like to live in one of Australia's major cities.

+# Why?
+How many times have you had conversations with people waxing poetic about what it must be like to live somewhere else?
+I know I have.
+It's my personal belief that it's unreasonable to assume via anecdotal or singular sources what it's like to live in a specific place without living there yourself...
+Or an enormous amount of relevant data.

 # Important notes:
 *setup.sh uses a default password for docker-primary, so after running setup.sh you need to change it, especially if you're working on a remote system.*

-For bonus points just copy your public key over and disable password logins altogether.
+For bonus points, just copy your public key over and disable password logins altogether.

 `ssh-copy-id -i .ssh/my-key.pub my-primary-user@ip`